cartesi/compute-tutorials/README.md

 git clone https://github.com/cartesi/descartes-tutorials.git
 ```

-### Descartes Node
+### Environment

 All tutorials in this repository are designed to interact with [Descartes](https://github.com/cartesi/descartes) nodes running locally.
-The Descartes node exposes a [ganache](https://github.com/trufflesuite/ganache-cli) instance running at `localhost:8545` with `Descartes` smart contract already deployed.
+Both the tutorials and the Descartes nodes are configured to interact with a local [ganache](https://github.com/trufflesuite/ganache-cli) instance running at `localhost:8545`, with the `Descartes` smart contract already deployed.

-It also includes two actors, alice and bob.
-To run a node:
+It also includes two actors, `alice` and `bob`.
+To run the entire environment, execute:

 ```bash
 % cd descartes-node
 % docker-compose up
 ```

-### Running
+## Running a DApp tutorial

 Each subdirectory contains an independent DApp tutorial.
 Each tutorial consists of:
-- A Smart Contract, along with any dependencies and migrations
+- A smart contract, along with any dependencies and migrations
 - The specification of a Cartesi Machine that performs a computation

 To run each tutorial, first `cd` into its directory.
 For instance: